 The wide, wide world of words

-Under the Common Core Standards, your child’s vocabulary plays an increasingly important role in shaping a student who will one day be ready for college.
-The surest way to expand your child’s vocabulary remains simple: read and read more.
-Read aloud to your child — or have your child read on her own — a range of texts that raise the vocabulary bar.
-Your child’s teacher will expose her to word-rich texts including classic fiction such as Charlotte’s Web, poetry like Robert Frost’s Stopping by the Woods on a Snowy Evening, and nonfiction like So You Want to Be President?
+Your child’s vocabulary plays an increasingly important role in your child’s college readiness.
+The surest way to expand your child’s vocabulary is simple: reading.
+Read aloud to your child, have your child read on her own, or have your child read aloud to you.
+Your child’s teacher should expose her to classic fiction, such as Charlotte’s Web; poetry, like Robert Frost’s Stopping by the Woods on a Snowy Evening; and nonfiction, like So You Want to Be President?
 Any reading that allows your third grader to recognize and use an ever-richer and more academic vocabulary will keep your child on track.